 AMEX CRITERIA.
-The Dual Class Amendment is intended to comply with the rules of AMEX that prohibit the disparate reduction or restriction of the voting rights of existing stockholders through any corporate action or issuance.
+The Amendment is intended to comply with the rules of AMEX that prohibit the disparate reduction or restriction of the voting rights of existing stockholders through any corporate action or issuance.
 The purpose of the rule is to prohibit stock issuances and other corporate actions that have a "disenfranchising effect" on existing stockholders.
 Although the Company has no present plans or proposals to issue sub-voting Class A Common Stock, the Company presently anticipates that both the Common Stock and the Class A Common Stock will be traded on the AMEX.
 Future issuances of either Common Stock or Class A Common Stock may be subject to further AMEX approval.

-The dual class stock structure effected by the Dual Class Amendment is intended to comply with the requirements of the AMEX.
-The effect of the applicable AMEX rules is to prohibit an issuer from issuing any class of security, or taking other corporate action, with the effect of nullifying, restricting, or disparately reducing the per share voting rights of holders of an outstanding class or classes of common stock of such issuer.
-The purpose of the AMEX rules is to prohibit stock issuances and other corporate actions that have a "disenfranchising effect" on existing shareholders.
-Future issuances of Class A Common Stock may also require AMEX approval.
+The dual class stock structure effected by the Amendment is intended to comply with the requirements of Rule 19c-4 (the "Rule") adopted in July 1988 by the SEC under the Exchange Act.
+Although a Federal appellate court has vacated such Rule as a rule of the SEC, the Rule has been adopted as a standard for the AMEX.
+The effect of the Rule is to prohibit an issuer from issuing any class of security, or taking other corporate action, with the effect of nullifying, restricting, or disparately reducing the per share voting rights of holders of an outstanding class or classes of common stock of such issuer.
+The purpose of the Rule is to prohibit stock issuances and other corporate actions that have a "disenfranchising effect" on existing shareholders.
+Future issuances of Class A Common Stock may be subject to the Rule, and the Company may be required to seek and obtain AMEX approval in connection with such issuances.

-The Dual Class Amendment also requires that if any shares of Class A Common Stock require registration with or approval of any governmental authority under any federal or state law, the Company will cause such shares of Class A Common Stock to be duly registered or approved, as the case may be.
+The Amendment also requires that if any shares of Class A Common Stock require registration with or approval of any governmental authority under any federal or state law, the Company will cause such shares of Class A Common Stock to be duly registered or approved, as the case may be.
 The Company is also required to endeavor to use its best efforts to list the shares of Class A Common Stock to be delivered prior to such delivery upon each national securities exchange upon which the outstanding shares of Class A Common Stock are listed at the time of such delivery.